eegsynth/eegsynth/module/threshold/README.md

-# Eyeblink module
+# Threshold module

-This module reads EOG data from the FieldTrip buffer, detects eye blinks and saccades and sends a trigger message to the Redis buffer.
+This module reads data from the FieldTrip buffer, detects whether the signal exceeds a threshold and if so, sends a trigger message to the Redis buffer.